Pork Green Chili Recipe (New Mexico Chile Verde)

 New Mexicans are proud of their agriculture and the history behind their dishes.
 Their kitchen creations scream adaptability and survival.
 In blazing arid climates, what can you grow?

 For generations, locals have chosen to honor the chiles with great exuberance.
 The state question after all is, “Red or green?”
 As in, “Do you prefer to eat red or green chile?”
-Chiles are not just produce, they are a way of life.
+Chiles are not just produced, they are a way of life.

-New Mexico Chile Verde, also know as Green Chili and Green Chile Stew, is a dish I discovered years ago on a cross-country trip.
+New Mexico Chile Verde, also known as Green Chili and Green Chile Stew, is a dish I discovered years ago on a cross-country trip.
 A native New Mexican friend made it for me and I was baffled by the concept of chili that wasn’t red… And didn’t contain tomatoes, beans, or beef.

 What was this strange and wonderful concoction!?